Ghaida-jaaisa/noor-personal-portfolio/README.md

 - Built with Next.js and React
 - UI primitives inspired by modern Radix + Tailwind patterns
 - Icons by Lucide

----

-If you want, this README can be extended further with screenshots, architecture diagrams, and contribution guidelines.